UCLA-AJL-Team9/AJL-Team9/README.md

 ## **📊 Data Exploration**

 * Dataset: Dermatology images and metadata from the Kaggle competition (train.csv, test.csv)
-* Explored class distributions and imbalances
+* Explored class distributions, imbalances, and fitzpatrick values
 * Planned data augmentation to expand representation
 * Identified potential fairness gaps due to uneven sample counts per condition
    * There is a risk of model bias towards conditions with more images or conditions more commonly represented